Families of singular Chern-Ricci flat metrics: Uniform -estimate

 \subsection{Local $L^\infty$-estimate}

-In this section, our goal is to establish a refined version of Ko{\l}odziej's a priori estimate \cite{Kolodziej_1998} of complex Monge-Amp\`ere equation on singular strongly pseudoconvex domain.
-Let $\Om = \{\rho < 0\}$ be a strongly pseudoconvex (possibly singular) domain in an $n$-dimensional Stein space $S$.
-Then there is a proper embedding $S \hookrightarrow \BC^N$ for some $N$ large.
-We also assume that $\rho$ is strictly psh and smooth on a neighborhood of $\overline{\Om}$ and the closure of $\Om$ can be contained in a larger strongly pseudoconvex set $\wOm = \{\wrho < 0\}$ in $S$.
+In this section, our goal is to establish a refined version of Ko{\l}odziej's a priori estimate \cite{Kolodziej_1998} of complex Monge--Amp\`ere equation on singular strongly pseudoconvex domain.
+We recall the definition of a strongly pseudoconvex domain on a Stein space as in \cite[Section 1]{Guedj_Guenancia_Zeriahi_2020}.
+Let $S$ be a singular Stein space which is reduced and locally irreducible, of complex dimension $n \geq 1$.
+There is a proper embedding $S \hookrightarrow \BC^N$ for some $N$ large.
+A domain $\Om \Subset S$ is strongly pseudoconvex if it admits a negative smooth psh exhaustion, i.e. a function $\rho$ smooth strongly psh in a neighborhood $\Om'$ of $\overline{\Om}$ such that $\Om := \set{x \in \Om'}{\rho(x) < 0}$.
 Fix a hermitian metric $\bt$ on $\BC^N$ and define a volume form on $S$ by taking $\dd V = \res{\bt^n}{S}$.

 First, we note that the following estimate always holds: \begin{taggedvolcap}{(VC)} For every $k>1$, there exists a constant $C_{VC,k}>0$ such that

 \end{taggedvolcap} The proof of the volume-capacity comparison will be given in Section~\ref{sec:vol_cap} not only in a fixed pseudoconvex set $\Om$ but also for families.